StanJulia/CmdStan.jl/docs/src/INSTALLATION.md

 ## Important note

 Over the next month (February 2019) all _master_ versions of StanJulia and StatisticalRethinkingJulia packages will start using MCMCChains.jl (and, for practical reasons, mostly will be tested on Julia v1.2-DEV).
 As long as MCMCChains.jl has not been registered in METADATA.jl, I use:
 `] dev https://github.com/TuringLang/MCMCChains.jl` to install MCMCChains.jl.
-Note that currently Turing.jl expects MCMCChain.jl.
+Note that currently Turing.jl expects MCMCChains.jl.